fabiofortkamp/dotfiles/README.md

 ## Features

-### LunarVim
+### VS Code Insiders

-LunarVim is set as the default editor - unless in a SSH session, which uses regular `vim`.
+VS Code Insiders is set as the default editor - unless in a SSH session, which uses regular `vim`.

 ### Neovim config